1.1 Definitions

 (a) consults a lawyer and on whose behalf the lawyer renders or agrees to render legal services; or

-(b) having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on his or her behalf.
+(b) having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on their behalf.

 Commentary